zenstackhq/zenstack-docs/blog/drizzle-prisma/index.md

 Both Drizzle and Prisma provide fully-typed database client APIs.
 However, their philosophies are quite different.

 Drizzle positions itself more like a "SQL query builder".
-Its query syntax directly mirrors how you write a query in SQL, of course, with the benefit of static type-checking, IDE auto-completion, etc. That implies to make good use of Drizzle, you need to have a good understanding of SQL and feel comfortable with "thinking in SQL".
+Its query syntax directly mirrors how you write a query in SQL, of course, with the benefit of a fluent API, static type-checking, IDE auto-completion, etc. That implies to make good use of Drizzle, you need to have a good understanding of SQL and feel comfortable with "thinking in SQL".
 Let me use the following example to explain what I mean here.
 As mentioned in the [Requirements](#requirements) section, a `Post` is readable to everyone if one of the following satisfies:
 1. It's published
 2. The reading user is its author
 3. The reading user is the owner of the space it belongs to